Pack in all your fall favorites at one place when you visit Wiard's Country Fair in Ypsilanti. Check it out…

 Where to park: Eastern Market has free parking and multiple surface lots.
 I like to park at the surface lot on Wilkins and Riopelle – click here for Google map location.

 Where to eat: Eastern Market has plenty of food options.
 Check out a food truck, get a sandwich at Stache International, pizza at Supino or something healthy at Beyond.
-Don’t forget to load them up on sweets before bringing them back home – get candy at Rocky’s or ice cream at Mootown Ice Cream Shoppe.
+Don’t forget to load them up on sweets before bringing them back home and get candy at Rocky’s

 Outdoor Advenutre Center // 1801 Atwater St, Detroit, MI 48207